cobi-bike/DevKit/README.md

 ### Step 1: Add boilerplate code to your web project

-To get your COBI module ready just add `COBI.js` at the end of the body section of your HTML:
+To get your webapp ready just add `COBI.js` at the end of the body section of your HTML:
 ```html
 <script src="https://cdn.cobi.bike/cobi.js/0.34.0/cobi.js"></script>
 ```